Frequently Asked Questions

 What will be new in the next few years for the program?

 Thank you once again for visiting our site!
-We understand that this year will be quite different from prior years and we are saddened that we won’t be able to show you in person what makes our program special, our residents!
+Due to the ongoing pandemic, we understand that this year will once again be different from prior years and we are saddened that we won’t be able to show you in person what makes our program special, our residents!
 However, if you have any questions about our program, we strongly invite you to email us at [email protected] and we would be happy to answer your questions!